Impact

 Risk and Exploitability

-The EPSS score for this vulnerability is not available, and it is not listed in the KEV catalog, but the nature of the flaw—arbitrary code execution via deserialization—constitutes a high severity risk.
-Based on the description, it is inferred that an attacker can trigger exploitation by ensuring a malicious model file is loaded through the vulnerable method, which may require the attacker to influence the file selection process or supply the file to a running application.
+The EPSS score for this vulnerability is < 1%, and it is not listed in the KEV catalog.
+The CVSS score of 8.8 classifies it as a high severity vulnerability.
+Based on the description, it is inferred that an attacker can trigger exploitation by ensuring a malicious model file is loaded through the vulnerable method, which may require influencing the file selection process or supplying the file to a running application.
 No official CVE solution is provided, but the high impact warrants urgent action.

 OpenCVE Enrichment